From 5 star luxury lodges to the boutique Ranch House Bistro, an 18,000 acre wildlife sanctuary and prime real estate, Oserian Two Lakes has it all...

 The Zwager family has created a tourism venture consisting of a luxury safari lodge, Chui Lodge & a boutique lake side restaurant, Ranch House Bistro.
 These provide the opportunity for people to stay and explore the Oserengoni Wildlife Sanctuary and experience for themselves conservation in practice.
 Funds raised through tourism are reinvested into the Oserian Two Lakes conservation programs.

 Around an hour and a half drive from Nairobi, Oserengoni Wildlife Sanctuary is a privately owned, 18,000 acre, flora and fauna paradise.
 It is home to a diversity of wildlife that includes: Leopard, Grevy’s Zebra, Masai Giraffe, Bat-eared fox, Buffalo, Hyena, Aardvark and many other plains game.
 The wildlife sanctuary and surrounding lakeshore is host to over 400 bird species such as, African Fish Eagle, Narina Trogon, Grey-crested Helmet-shrike, Rufous-crowned Roller, Spotted Eagle-Owl and Somali Ostrich.
-By staying at either Chui Lodge or Kiangazi House, you can enjoy all of this diverse and unique wildlife from one of our open or closed safari 4X4 land cruisers.
+By staying at either Chui Lodge or the Chui Bush Homes, you can enjoy all of this diverse and unique wildlife from one of our open or closed safari 4X4 land cruisers.
 With the expert knowledge of our friendly and professional guides, you will find hours will pass by like minutes.

 Chui Bush Homes are "bush" house style home situated in our wildlife corridor overlooking the picturesque Mula Hill & Oserengoni Wildlife Sanctuary.
 The houses are only a 2-hour drive from Nairobi or only 20 minutes away by air is the ideal place to bring family and friends and to relax with all the comforts of home.